Prostate Cancer: Glossary

 Antibiotic: medication used to treat bacterial infection

-Anti-inflammatory: medication used to reduce pain, swelling, or other irritation, often caused by prostatitis
+Anti-inflammatory: medication used to reduce pain, swelling, or other irritation that is often caused by prostatitis

 Antimicrobial: a drug that kills bacteria or prevents them from multiplying.
 Antibiotics are naturally occurring antimicrobials.
-Antimicrobial medications are used to treat acute infectious and chronic prostatitis.
+Antimicrobial medications are used to treat acute (sudden) infectious and chronic (long-term) prostatitis.

 Antibodies: proteins produced by the body to protect itself from foreign substances (such as bacteria or viruses)

 Antigens: Foreign substances that cause an immune response in the body.
 The body produces antibodies to fight antigens.